How to get Messenger app for Mac and Windows

 Any chats, including their settings and any files, GIFs and images are downloaded and sync automatically.
 So, if you have a particular group chat muted because it's just too busy and distracting, that group chat will be muted in the desktop app without you needing to mute it again.

 Of course, you can video chat too.
-One-on-one and group video calls are available to use on desktop, as are voice calls, just like they would be on any other version of Messenger.
+One-on-one and group video calls are available to use on desktop as they would be on any other version of Messenger.